-Below are the five core principles which informed the development of the strategy and will continue to inform its implementation.
+Below are the four core principles which informed the development of the strategy and will continue to inform its implementation.
 They are based on the Institute of Health Equity's 'Marmot principles': broad policy areas designed to reduce health inequalities (5).

-- 1. We will prioritise taking action to influence the upstream building blocks of health the social, economic, commercial and environmental conditions that impact on people's health over trying to change individual behaviours. - 2.
-Whilst we will take action to improve the health of everyone, more effort will be made to help groups of people and communities that are dying earlier than they should.
+- 1. We will prioritise actions to strengthen the building blocks of health the social, economic, commercial, and environmental conditions that impact on people's health over trying to change individual behaviours. - 2.
+Whilst we will take action to improve the health of people across Bedford Borough, more effort will be made to help groups of people and communities that are experiencing worse health outcomes than they should.
 This includes people from ethnic minority groups, people with disabilities, people with severe mental illness, and people that experience financial hardship or social disadvantage. - 3.
-We will take actions across all ages and stages of life, from pre-conception and pregnancy, through to childhood, adulthood and older age. - 4.
-We will take action in collaboration with local communities and partner organisations. - 5.
-We will take action by utilising the role that local anchor institutions1 and businesses with a stake in their community can play.
+We will take action across all ages and stages of life, from pre-conception and pregnancy, through to childhood, adulthood and old age. - 4.
+We will take action in collaboration with local communities and partner organisations, including voluntary sector organisations; and we will work with local anchor institutions7 and businesses with a stake in their community.